Chairperson (2022-2023): Dr. Holly Hirst, Department of Mathematical Sciences

-Graduate AP&P Support Specialist: Laura Padgett, School of Graduate Studies
+Graduate AP&P Support Specialist: Melissa Auten, School of Graduate Studies

 (b) Members on the Graduate Academic Policies and Procedures Committee: 14 – 13 Faculty holding full graduate faculty status, excluding affiliate members, and one graduate student as voting members.
 The faculty voting members shall include at least one faculty member from each college or school offering graduate programs and the Library, with additional faculty members to be based on the current proportion of full graduate faculty in the colleges or schools.
 The graduate student member shall be selected by the Graduate Student Association Senate (GSAS).
 The ex-officio non-voting membership of the Graduate Committee shall include the graduate dean and associate dean, the chair of the Undergraduate Academic Policies and Procedures Committee (or his/her designee), and one person from each of the following areas: dean’s office in each college/school, Registrar, Distance Education, Office of Research, Division of Enrollment Management, and Faculty Senate’s Academic Policy Committee.
 The provost and executive vice chancellor, or his/her designee, will convene the first meeting and facilitate the selection of a chair, or co-chairs, from among the voting members of the committee.